DavidShenJingtao/tp/docs/DeveloperGuide.md

 **Extensions**

 3a.
-Tutor enters an `INDEX` that is not a positive integer.
+TA enters an `INDEX` that is not a positive integer.
   * 3a1.
 TAConnect shows an error message describing the valid index format.
   * 3a2.
-Tutor re-enters the command with a valid `INDEX`.
+TA re-enters the command with a valid `INDEX`.

     Use case resumes from step 3.

 4a.
 The specified `INDEX` does not correspond to any contact currently displayed.
   * 4a1.
-TAConnect informs the tutor that the index is invalid.
+TAConnect informs the TA that the index is invalid.

     Use case resumes from step 3.